TristanRobitaille/engsci-thesis/latex/thesis/thesis_notes.md

 - What else could we run this on?
     - ARM-Cortex MCU and Edge TPU
     - Power consumption of STM32L4
+- Look into cutting power to accelerator when not in use to avoid leakage current

 ## Interesting project metrics
 - Number of lines of code (Python, C++, SystemVerilog, TeX, Shell)